-Audit committees should meet separately with external auditors to discuss matters that the committee or auditors believe should be discussed privately.
+Audit committees should meet separately with external auditors to discuss matters that the committee or auditors believe should "Audit committees should re-examine focus, monitor effectiveness and set the course for future activities."

+be discussed privately.
 The committee will also review the proposed audit approach and handle coordination of the audit effort with internal audit staff, if applicable.